 Investment by the Chief Financial Officer - Funds held in the State Treasury are invested by internal and external investment managers.
-As of June 30, 2022, the ratio was approximately 61% internally managed funds, 33% externally managed funds, and 6% in an externally managed Security Lending program.
-The total portfolio market value on June 30, 2022, was \$57.199 billion.
+As of December 31, 2023, the ratio was approximately 50% internally managed funds, 47% externally managed funds, 2% in an externally managed Security Lending program, and 1% in Certificates of Deposit.
+The total portfolio market value on December 31, was approximately \$64.95 billion.

 Under State law, the State Treasury is charged with investing funds of each State agency and the judicial branch.
-As of June 30, 2022, \$50.431 billion of the investments in the Treasury consisted of accounts held by State agencies that are required by law to maintain their investments in the State Treasury; additionally, \$6.769 billion as of this date consisted of moneys held by certain boards, associations, or entities created by the Florida Constitution or State law that are not required to maintain their investments with the State Treasury and are permitted to withdraw these funds from the State Treasury.
+As of December 31, 2023, approximately \$58.44 billion of the investments in the State Treasury consisted of accounts held by State agencies that are required by law to maintain their investments in the State Treasury; additionally, approximately \$5.05 billion as of this date consisted of moneys held by certain boards, associations, and entities created by the State Constitution or by State law that are not required to maintain their investments with the State Treasury and are permitted to withdraw these funds from the State Treasury.

 As provided by State law, the State Treasury must be able to timely meet all disbursement needs of the State.
-Accordingly, the State Treasury allocates its investments to provide for estimated disbursements plus a cushion for liquidity in instances of greater than expected disbursement demand.
-To this end, a portion of State Treasury's investments are managed for short term liquidity and preservation of principal.
+Accordingly, the State Treasury allocates its investments to provide for estimated disbursements plus a cushion for liquidity in instances of greater-than-expected disbursement demand.
+To this end, a portion of State Treasury's investments are managed for short-term liquidity and preservation of principal.
 The remainder is managed to obtain maximum yield, given the safety parameters of State law and State Treasury's Comprehensive Investment Policy.
-Investments managed for short term liquidity and preservation of principal are managed "internally" by State Treasury personnel.
+Investments managed for short-term liquidity and preservation of principal are managed "internally" by State Treasury personnel.
 The majority of investments managed for a maximum return are managed by "external" investment companies hired by the State.

-The Externally Managed Investment Program provides long term value while limiting risk appropriately and provides a backup source of liquidity.
-External investment strategy focuses on medium term and long-term fixed income securities, rather than money market instruments, in order to take advantage of higher returns historically achieved by such securities.
+The Externally Managed Investment Program provides long-term value while limiting risk appropriately and provides a backup source of liquidity.
+External investment strategy focuses on medium-term and long-term fixed income securities, rather than money market instruments, in order to take advantage of higher returns historically achieved by such securities.
 Portfolio managers are hired to actively manage funds.
-These funds may be invested in U.S. Treasury government agency obligations, investment grade corporate debt, municipal debt, mortgage-backed securities, asset backed securities, and U.S. dollar denominated investment grade foreign bonds that are registered with the Securities and Exchange Commission.
+These funds may be invested in U.S. Treasury government agency obligations, investment grade corporate debt, municipal debt, mortgage-backed securities, asset backed securities, and U.S. dollar denominated investment-grade foreign bonds that are registered with the Securities and Exchange Commission.
 The managers may also use leveraging techniques such as forward purchase commitments, and interest rate futures.

-Investment by the Board - The Board manages investment of assets on behalf of the members of the Florida Retirement System (the "FRS") Defined Benefit Plan.
+Investment by the Board-The Board manages investment of assets on behalf of the members of the Florida Retirement System (the "FRS") Defined Benefit Plan.
 It also acts as sinking fund trustee for most State bond issues and oversees the management of FRS Investment Plan investment options, Florida Hurricane Catastrophe Fund moneys, a short-term investment pool for local governments, and smaller trust accounts on behalf of third-party beneficiaries.

 The Board adopts specific investment policy guidelines for the management of its funds which reflect the long-term risk, yield, and diversification requirements necessary to meet its fiduciary obligations.
-As of June 30, 2022, the Board directed the investment/administration of 27 funds.
+As of December 31, 2023, the Board directed the investment and administration of 29 funds.